jgdigitaljedi/video-game-db-supplemental-data/readme.md

 - "server" contains my Express.js server for the UI that I've built to help me speed up the process of generating this data.
 - "textFilesToBeConverted" contains markdown files with raw data that I've collected.
 This data gets turned into JSON files and this is just the directory I'm using for the initial data collection via research.
 - "src" contains the Vue.js app that I'm using to to speed up this process.
-- "scripts" contains some Node.js scripts I'm using to parse or merge data.
+- "scripts" contains some Node.js scripts I'm using to parse data, merge data, scrape sites for data, add ids, etc.

 ---